CW-Khristos/scripts/AVProducts/README.md

     - Began adding in checks for AV Components' Versions, Tamper Protection, Last Software Update Timestamp, Last Definition Update Timestamp, and Last Scan Timestamp
     - Added '$global:ncxml<vendor>' variables for assigning static 'fallback' sources for AV Product XMLs; XMLs should be uploaded to NC Script Repository and URLs updated (Begin Ln148)
       - The above 'Fallback' method is to allow for uploading AV Product XML files to NCentral Script Repository to attempt to support older OSes which cannot securely connect to GitHub (Requires using "Compatibility" mode for NC Network Security)
+ - 0.2.0
+    - Optimization and more bugfixes
+    - Forked script to implement 'AV Health' script into Datto RMM
+    - Planning to re-organize repo to account for implementation of scripts to multiple RMM platforms
+ - 0.2.1
+    - Optimization and more bugfixes; namely putting an end to populating the key '#comment' into Vendor AV Product and Product State hashtables due to how PS parses XML natively
+    - Copied and modified code to retrieve Vendor AV Product XML into 'Get-AVState' function to replace the hard-coded 'swtich' to interpret WMI AV Product States
+      - This implements similar XML method to interpret WMI AV Product States as with retrieving Vendor AV Product details
+      - This should facilitate easier community contributions to WMI AV Product States and with this change plan to leave the WMI checks in place
 ***
 # .TODO
     Still need more AV Product registry samples for identifying keys to monitor for relevant data